logo-cecop

 What is CECOP ?

 CECOP is the European confederation of industrial and service cooperatives.
-CECOP represent 27 members in 16 European countries.
+CECOP represents 27 members in 16 European countries.
 These are national federations of cooperatives, and organisations that promote cooperatives.
-We give voice to 40,000 enterprises, employing 1.3 million workers, mainly in three types of cooperatives:
+We give voice to 43,000 enterprises, employing 1.3 million workers.

-• 35,000 worker cooperatives - democratically managed and owned by the workers, who share risks and responsibilities.
+• Worker cooperatives are democratically managed and owned by the workers, who share risks and responsibilities.
+A full definition is provided in the World Declaration on Worker Cooperatives.

-• 1,000 cooperatives of self-employed producers such as freelancers, truck drivers, taxi drivers, journalists, masons, graphic designers, consultants, doctors and lawyers.
-These cooperatives help overcome isolation and improve security, by sharing resources, benefits and things like marketing or accountancy services, workspace and equipment.
+• Cooperatives of self-employed producers such as freelancers, truck drivers, taxi drivers, journalists, masons, graphic designers, consultants, doctors, lawyers etc. These cooperatives help overcome isolation and improve security, by sharing marketing or accountancy services, workspace and equipment.
+Please read CECOP publication All for one for more insights on this typology of cooperative.

 Our vision and mission